LIANE HANSEN, Host:

 ABRAMSON: So, Whatley says, a shipper in, say, southern Illinois might have to truck his packages up to Chicago and have them checked out at the airline's facility at O'Hare Airport.
 That adds time and expense.
 And, Whatley says, the program also has limited capacity, so it leads to what he calls stranded cargo.

-Mr. WHATLEY: They basically said if it has not been screened, it will not be put on the plane.
+WHATLEY: They basically said if it has not been screened, it will not be put on the plane.
 Well, they're not screening 15,000 tons a day.
 If it gets screened, then it goes on the plane.
 And if it doesn't get screened, it does not go on a passenger plane, as of August 1st.

-But Congressman Ed Markey says industry always says security is too expensive.
+ABRAMSON: But Congressman Ed Markey says industry always says security is too expensive.

-Mr. MARKEY: The chemical industry has not wanted to put extra security around its chemical plants.
+MARKEY: The chemical industry has not wanted to put extra security around its chemical plants.
 The nuclear power industry has not wanted to put extra security around their nuclear power plants.

-Larry Abramson, NPR News, Washington.
+ABRAMSON: Larry Abramson, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.